 These don’t need an amp and will sound good from a mobile device.
 However, they take on a new level of clarity and resolution when you pair them with a capable one.

-Who these headphones benefit?
+Who do these headphones benefit?

 - Movie watching with your boo

-- The office
+- The Office

 - New Age

-- Works well as a gaming headset.
+- Works well as a gaming headset

 - Classic Rock